MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Import-Csv.md

 ### -UseCulture

-Indicates that this cmdlet uses the list separator for the current culture as the item delimiter.
+Uses the list separator for the current culture as the item delimiter.
-The default is based on the culture settings of the Operating System.
-For example, the **en-US** culture will return a comma (,) by default.
 To find the list separator for a culture, use the following command: `(Get-Culture).TextInfo.ListSeparator`.
-If you specify a character other than the actual string delimiter in the file, `Import-Csv` cannot create the objects from the CSV strings and will return the CSV strings.

 ```yaml
 Type: SwitchParameter